Skip to main contentSkip to article

 Other transfers

 Certain family-relationship transfers, principal-residence transfers between spouses, and court-ordered transfers can qualify for full exemption.
-Your notary or lawyer flags these at title registration when applicable.
+Your notary or lawyer flags these at title registration when applicable — but if you’re structuring an inter-family transfer to capture the exemption, talk to your REALTOR® and your tax accountant in the same call before instructing your notary.
+The exemption tests are stricter than they sound.

 Foreign buyer additional tax

-On top of the regular PTT, foreign nationals and foreign-controlled entities pay an Additional Property Transfer Tax of 20% on the residential portion of fair market value, in five BC regional districts: Greater Vancouver, Capital, Fraser Valley, Central Okanagan, and Nanaimo.
+On top of the regular PTT, foreign nationals and foreign-controlled entities pay an Additional Property Transfer Tax of 20% on the residential portion of fair market value, in five BC regional districts: Metro Vancouver, Capital, Fraser Valley, Nanaimo, and Central Okanagan.

-The federal Foreign Buyer Ban (Prohibition on the Purchase of Residential Property by Non-Canadians Act) is a separate piece of legislation, currently in effect through 2027, with limited exceptions for permanent residents, refugees, and certain temporary residents.
-The federal ban and the provincial 20% tax are independent — the ban determines whether a foreign national can buy at all, the tax determines what they pay when an exception or alternative path applies.
+The federal Foreign Buyer Ban (Prohibition on the Purchase of Residential Property by Non-Canadians Act) is a separate piece of legislation, currently in effect through January 1, 2027, with limited exceptions for permanent residents, refugees, and certain temporary residents.
+The federal ban determines whether a foreign national can buy at all; the provincial 20% determines what they pay when an exception applies.
+See the federal ban guide for the eligibility map, or model the 20% additional PTT directly with the foreign-buyer PTT calculator.

 Frequently Asked